Didactics

 Explore a sample PGY-2 didactic schedule.

-Each Thursday begins with 2 hours of Group Clinical and Administrative Supervision run by the Director of the Residents’ Treatment Clinic.
+Each Thursday begins with 2 hours of Group Clinical and Administrative Supervision run by the Directors of the Residents’ Treatment Clinics.

-For 2020-21, we have begun a new longitudinal course in “Expert Supervision and Case Consultation,” which is divided into “Psychopharmacology with Joe Goldberg,”“Consultation-Liaison Formulation Rounds with Carrie Ernst,” and “Diversity Case Conferences with Shilpa Taufique.”
+A longitudinal course in “Expert Supervision and Case Consultation,” is divided into “Psychopharmacology with Joe Goldberg,” and “Diversity Case Conferences with Shilpa Taufique.”

 The year-long Advanced Outpatient Psychopharmacology class for the PGY-3s revisits many previously-encountered topics at an increasing level of sophistication and is organized by medication-class.